mkhafague/apifest-oauth20/README.md

 You can define the name of Redis master in the following property in the apifest-oauth.properties file:

 ***redis.master***

+You can define the password of Redis in the following property in the apifest-oauth.properties file:

+***redis.password***

 * **Setup Hazelcast**
 If Hazelcast is used, you can use an embedded instance or connect to an external cluster